Edit in GitHubLog an issue

 For complete field details, see CategoryProductView in the Merchandising Services GraphQL API reference.

-See the Products query with categories examples section below for example queries and responses using this type.
+See the Products query with categories examples section for example queries and responses using this type.

 CategoryTreeView type